WHERE IS WEST POINT?

 Located just 50 miles north of New York City, West Point is your one stop for big time collegiate football, breathtaking scenery and an unmatched look at America's history.
 The U.S. Military Academy has been educating, training and inspiring leaders of character for more than 200 years and your visit to this historic campus is one you won't soon forget.

-To Thayer Gate (Green Parking Pass)
+To Thayer Gate (Green and White Parking Pass)

-To Washington Gate (Blue and Orange Passes)
+To Washington Gate (Blue and White Passes)